DanielCavalheiro/msat/README.md

 ```bash
 python scripts/client_side.py <secret_password> <shared_password> <dir> <output_dir>
 ```
-  - secrete_password : the password only the client should know
+  - secret_password : the password only the client should know
   - shared_password : the password that allows the tool to find vulnerabilities without revealing them
   - dir : the directory of the code repo
   - output_dir : the directory where the clien_side_output file will be saved to be later used by the auditor side